Sunbird-Obsrv/sunbird-data-pipeline/devops/roles/analytics-druid/README.md

 druid third party extensions can be added to druid_community_extensions variable as array

-Specific to each service(coordinator, overlord etc) variables has seperated
+Specific to each service(coordinator, overlord etc) variables has  beeen seperated and declared

 Dependencies
 ------------

 zookeeper-upgrade

 postgres-provision

 Example Playbook